FFmpeg/asm-lessons/lesson-01/README.md

 Note that the human readable instructions such as `mov` and `inc`, which are assembled into machine code by the assembler, are known as *mnemonics*.
-You may see online and in books *mnemonics* represented with capital letters like `MOV` and `INC` but these are the same as the lower case versions.
-In FFmpeg, we use lower case *mnemonics* and keep upper case reserved for macros.
+You may see online and in books mnemonics represented with capital letters like `MOV` and `INC` but these are the same as the *lowercase* versions (i.e. they are not case sensitive).
+In FFmpeg, we use *lowercase* mnemonics and keep *UPPERCASE* reserved for macros.

 ## Understanding a basic vector function